 - Students pay AU tuition and are billed directly through Student Accounts.
 Financial aid packages can apply.

 - Some programs include a mandatory program fee.
 Students can learn about whether or not such a fee exists on each program's respective web page.

-- Summer programs may include (at no additional cost to the student) supplemental international emergency health insurance, accommodation, ground transportation, some meals, site visits and field trips, and internship placement (if applicable).
+- Summer program fees may include supplemental international emergency health insurance, accommodations, ground transportation, some meals, site visits and field trips, and internship placement (if applicable).
 Program specific websites will list any expenses in greater detail.

 - Status as a graduate student at American University.
 Non-AU graduate students may only apply to select programs (see program specific pages for eligibility).